gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 !!! note
     BEFORE SOLDERING LEDS ONTO YOUR DIGIT PCB, be sure to test your LEDs on a breadboard and use a digital camera to spot any variations in color when the LEDs are lit.
-Below is a photo showing the color variation of blue 5mm LEDs within the same batch using a breadboards power rail with 2.63v.
-Note the (**A**) light blue LEDs and the (**B**) purple LEDs within the same blue batch of LEDs.
+Below is a photo showing the color variation of blue 5mm LEDs within the same batch using a breadboards power rail with **(C)** 2.63v.
+Note the **(A)** light blue LEDs and the **(B)** purple LEDs within the same blue batch of LEDs.
 ![blueLEDs](../img/digitpcbassembly/ledcolors.webp)

 1. There are seven segments "A" through "G" each with four LEDs.
-From the front of the digit PCB, start with segment A by inserting the LED's (**A**) long lead (anode) into the "+" through hole.
+From the front of the digit PCB, start with segment "A" by inserting the LED's **(A)** long lead (anode) into the "+" through hole.
 Repeat the process for all segment-A LEDs.
 ![digitpcbLEDs-1](../img/digitpcbassembly/1-digitpcbassembly-LED.webp)
 1. Carefully turn over the digit PCB and rest it with the back facing up.
-Solder each LED pin onto the digit PCB, then (**A**) snip off the excess.
+Solder each LED pin onto the digit PCB, then **(A)** snip off the excess.
 Touch up the clipped pins with a small bit of solder to make smooth rounded beads instead of sharp points.
 ![digitpcbLEDs-3](../img/digitpcbassembly/3-digitpcbassembly-LED.webp)
-1. Clean the flux off with a cotton pad dabbed in isopropyl alcohol.
+1. Clean the flux off with **(A)** a cotton pad dabbed in isopropyl alcohol.
 ![digitpcbLEDs-4](../img/digitpcbassembly/4-digitpcbassembly-LED.webp)
 1. Repeat the previous steps for segments B through G until all 28 LEDs are soldered onto the PCB.
 The picture below is the front face of the digit with all 28 LEDs soldered into place.
 ![digitpcbLEDs-5](../img/digitpcbassembly/5-digitpcbassembly-LED.webp)

 ## Add the Motor Pins

 1. Break out 7 pairs of 2.54mm male breakaway pins using needle nose pliers.
 ![digitpcbmotorpins-2](../img/digitpcbassembly/2-digitpcbassembly-motorpins.webp)
 1. On the back of the digit PCB, place the short end of the pin-pair into each actuator segment through hole (seg-A through seg-G).
 ![digitpcbmotorpins-3](../img/digitpcbassembly/3-digitpcbassembly-motorpins.webp)